joedweb/taskManager/README.md

 - **Data Persistence**: All data is stored in memory.
 Restarting the application will reset the data.
 - **Date Fields**: The `createDate` is set automatically when a task is created.
 The `completedDate` is set when a task’s completed status changes to true.

-### Contact

-If you have any questions or need further assistance, please feel free to reach out.